Gildas Clásicas

 Ingredients

-- pickled Basque piparra peppers24 med
+- pickled Basque piparra peppers24

-- pitted Spanish green olives24 large
+- large pitted Spanish green olives24

-- extra-virgin olive oil2 tbsp
+- premium extra-virgin olive oil2 tbsp

 Method